Deephaven public and private key authentication

 Server-Side Public Key Registration

 For a user to authenticate using a private key, their corresponding public key must be registered on the Deephaven server.
-There are primarily two mechanisms for this:
+The primary method for managing public keys is through the dhconfig tool.

-1. Authorized Keys File (~/.ssh/authorized_keys or similar): This is a standard SSH mechanism.
-The file (often ~/.ssh/authorized_keys, but configurable via the authentication.psk.authorizedKeysFiles property as detailed in the Authentication server configuration) associates usernames with their public keys.
-Each line typically contains a public key (e.g., from an id_rsa.pub or id_ed25519.pub file).
+1. Authorized Keys File: A file-based mechanism configurable via the authentication.psk.authorizedKeysFiles property (see Authentication server configuration).
+This file associates usernames with their Deephaven-format public keys.
 This method is common for service accounts and automated tasks.

 2. dsakeys.txt File: Deephaven can also use a dedicated file, conventionally named dsakeys.txt (typically located in a central configuration directory like /etc/deephaven/config/ or /etc/sysconfig/deephaven/auth/), to map usernames to their public keys.
 This file is often used in conjunction with certain Access Control List (ACL) providers, such as a file-based DbAclProvider.
 Each entry in dsakeys.txt links a user to their public key, enabling authentication.
 The format and management of this file are specific to the Deephaven configuration.